 Whether you can take particular types of razors on board an aircraft is a matter for the individual agents at the airport security checkpoint who adhere to the sharp objects rules.

-You can also take electric shavers in hand and checked luggage.
+As well as being able to bring disposable razors, you can also take electric shavers in hand and checked luggage.
 See taking electric razors on a plane

 What razors can’t you take in hand luggage?

 You cannot take a wet razor in hand luggage if it falls into one of the following categories:

 - If it holds a separate razor blade, in other words, the older style razor with replaceable blades, such as the one below, which are known as safety razors.